awesome-archive/techlead/README_EN.md

     *   [Relevant information](#relevant-information)

-From January 19, 2019 to January 20, 2019, I attend my company's (ThoughtWorks) training which is about Tech Lead.
-Thanks for three coachs' working, two senior Tech Leads from ThoughtWorks China and another' senior Tech Lead from ThoughtWorks Australia.
-After two days of training, I learned a lot.
+From January 19, 2019 to January 20, 2019, I attended my company's (ThoughtWorks) training in Tech Lead conducted by two senior Tech Leads from ThoughtWorks China and another senior Tech Lead from ThoughtWorks Australia.
+Thanks to the three coachs' hard work, I learned a lot from the short two-day training.
 The content can only be entered, and some days will be forgotten.

-So, First, I wrote this article, to record what I have learned; second, to make some summaries based on my own "experience."
+So, I wrote this article both to record what I have learned and to summarize it based on my own "experience."

-The article is relatively long, long, long and long, and it divided into six parts (PS: Fortunately, Phodit editor [https://github.com/phodal/phodit](https://github.com/phodal/phodit), support for title folding :).
+The article is relatively long, long, long and long, and it is divided into six parts (PS: Fortunately, the [Phodit editor](https://github.com/phodal/phodit) supports title folding :).
 The agenda:

  - Define Tech Lead
  - What capabilities does Tech Lead need?